Tips for Teachers: Investing for Retirement -- Updated Investor Bulletin

 Depending on the state or district in which you teach, your employer may allow you to choose your 403(b) plan provider (called a vendor) or your employer may offer only a single vendor.
 A vendor could be an insurance company or an investment professional, like a broker-dealer or investment adviser.

 Determining which investment products best meet your financial objectives and identifying a vendor who sells those products is very important.
-Different vendors sell different types of products, and some vendors only offer a limited number of choices.
+If your employer offers multiple vendors, each vendor may sell different types of products, and some may have a limited number of choices.
+It is important to ask about fees and costs associated with investment products and services; they may seem small, but over time they can have a major impact on your investment portfolio.

 Here are some questions to ask when choosing a vendor for a 403(b) plan: